aleksanderdukaczewski/facebook-clone/README.md

 ## Description

-This project is a clone of the facebook main page based on the tutorial from the Youtube channel Clever Programmer, but with changed CSS and a "Contacts" component.
+This project is a React JS/Material UI clone of Facebook's main page based on the tutorial from the Youtube channel Clever Programmer, but with changed CSS and a "Contacts" component.

 ## Preview